Saihar1sh/Quadcopter_Drone/README.md

-# Quadcopter_Drone
+# RPG Game with Drone

-- A generic quadcopter drone which can be used in other projects.
+- RPG like enivironment, travelling and watching environment with a Realistic Drone.
-## Controls
+## Drone Controls
 - Throttle -- W and S keys(Keyboard)
 - Yaw -- A and D keys(Keyboard)
 - Pitch -- Up Arrow and Down Arrow keys(Keyboard)